Franz (2025 film)

 Franz is a 2025 biographical drama film directed by Agnieszka Holland and written by Marek Epstein.
 Starring Idan Weiss as Franz Kafka, it follows the author's life from his early teens in his hometown of Prague to his premature death in 1924.

 The film had its world premiere at the 2025 Toronto International Film Festival on 5 September.
-It was selected as Poland's submission for Best International Feature Film at the 98th Academy Awards.
+It was selected as Poland's submission for Best International Feature Film at the 98th Academy Awards, but it was not nominated.
+The film received generally positive reviews from critics.

 Plot

 Prague at the beginning of the 20th century: Franz Kafka (Idan Weiss) is torn between the strict expectations of his father Hermann (Peter Kurth), his monotonous daily routine at an insurance company, and his deep-rooted urge to write and thus give literary expression to his innermost feelings.
 His texts finally receive initial attention, while he continues to try to lead a life between conforming to others, such as his dominant father, and self-realisation.
+Viewers should be warned that the torture depicted in the visual rendering of Kafka’s short story “In the penal colony” could leave them traumatised.
 Time and again, Franz experiences intense relationships with women who enchant him to the utmost, inevitably facing the tensions between closeness and withdrawal.
 Supported by his friend and publisher Max Brod (Sebastian Schwarz), the picture emerges of a man searching for his place in the world – between a sense of duty, inner turmoil and creative expression.